-Working with couples and individuals.
+Hi, I'm Paula and I am an experienced Counsellor, Supervisor and Registered General Nurse, working with both individuals and couples.
 I appreciate the connection between physical health and psychological well being.
-I work with a variety of issues including anxiety disorders and trauma especially relating to relationship issues and sexual assault/abuse, sex problems and sex addiction.
-OCD and hoarding as well as panic disorders are also areas of interest.
+I work with a variety of trauma and anxiety disorders, especially relating to relationship issues and sexual assault/abuse, domestic abuse, sex problems and sex addiction.
+OCD, hoarding as well as panic disorders and pain management are also areas of interest.

 Training, qualifications & experience

 - Diploma and Certificate in Psychodynamic Counselling